-DO NOT exceed the maximum annual use rate or the total number of Headline SC applications per year and the maximum number of Headline SC applications stated in Restrictions and Limitations - All Crops and Table 2.
+DO NOT exceed the maximum annual use rate or the total number of Headline SC applications per year and the maximum number of Headline SC applications stated in Table 1.
+Headline® SC fungicide Restrictions and Limitations Overview and Table 2.
 Headline® SC fungicide Crop-specific Requirements.
 Follow the label instructions for use of Headline SC or other target site of action Group 11 fungicides that have a similar site of action on the same pathogens.